rolandasb/gogcom/README.md

 Gogcom is a Ruby library for easy querying gog.com website.

-This library is in early stages and not ready for general use.
+This library is in early stages and not ready for production use.

 ## Usage